-On the other side of the spectrum, they are happy to build their families using an unknown donor because they want the person to be truly anonymous, and separate from the new family that they are creating.
+On the other side of the spectrum, some intended parents are happy to grow their families using an unknown donor because they want the person to be truly anonymous and separate from the new family that they are creating.

-5. Your Child's Creation Story & Your Donor Choice
+5. Your Child's Creation Story

-Rather than saying, "We picked your donor because they were tall and good-looking,” perhaps you can tell your child that you had a personal connection to your donor and they offered you a great gift - by choosing to be your known donor.
-Perhaps you and your partner use a donor from an agency or bank, and you connect with the traits and hobbies that are listed in that donor’s profile.
+Rather than saying, "We picked your donor because they were tall and good-looking," you may choose to tell your child that you had a personal connection to your donor and they offered you a great gift - by choosing to be your known donor.
+Or perhaps you and your partner use a donor from an agency or sperm bank and connect with the traits or hobbies listed in your donor’s profile.

 Not only may this make your donor choice easier, but the research actually shows that donor-conceived children do far better if they have more information about their biological (donor) parent.
 Knowledge is power!